2004 (January to June)

 –The L.A.W.
 (Living Assault Weapons) #1-5

 When the supervillain known as Avatar places the entire Watchtower (and the JLA within) into suspended animation, the President forms a temporary super-team known as The Living Assault Weapons (LAW for short).
 This was DC’s attempt to integrate the anti-heroes of The Watchmen into the DCU (in a sense).
 The LAW comprises of all the old Charlton characters.
 The heroes from The Watchmen were a thinly veiled conglomeration of these same Charlton characters.
 Blue Beetle, Captain Atom, Nightshade, the Question, Sergeant Steel, Peacemaker, and Judomaster form the LAW and with their combined might, they are able to rescue the JLA and defeat Avatar, who turns out to be Judomaster’s old sidekick.
 Afterward, LAW disbands.
-I should mention that the Second Feature of DC Universe Legacies #10 contains a one-panel flashback which shows the aftermath of the LAW’s battle with Avatar.
-However, in this flashback Beetle is shown rejoining Giffen’s old version of the JLI.
+Note that a one-panel flashback from the second feature to DC Universe Legacies #10 also shows the aftermath of the LAW’s battle with Avatar.
+However, in this flashback, Beetle is shown rejoining Giffen’s old version of the JLI.
 Obviously this is incorrect and must be ignored.

 ——————–JLA Annual #3